 FAQs

-What are the four stages of data warehouse?
+What are the stages of data warehousing?

 What is the ETL process in a data warehouse?